Skip to main content

 Diplomacy has never been more essential, and yet never more sidelined.
 The frameworks of international cooperation developed after 1945 have faltered in the face of complex, interdependent global challenges, including climate change, economic instability, technological disruption and humanitarian crises.

 The Buffett Institute for Global Affairs has launched a yearlong initiative that invites students and scholars to reflect on the future of diplomacy.
 How can we transform the logic of confrontation into the logic of cooperation?
 How might new diplomatic approaches foster positive peace, addressing not only the cessation of violence but the underlying social conditions that perpetuate conflict?
-This series examines the lessons to be learned from the high-profile peace processes of the last few decades with a view to the ongoing conflicts of our moment, especially Gaza, Sudan and Ukraine.
+This series examines lessons to be learned from the high-profile peace processes of the last few decades to reflect on the potential for peace-making in ongoing conflicts around the world.
 We will explore how diplomacy can help to shape a more resilient, equitable and peaceful world.

 Event Lineup